tacoss/gulp-rainbow/README.md

   scripts: { src: 'scripts', dest: 'js' }
 }
 ```

+The file-extension for `views` can be overridden through the `ext` property.

 > Values for `src` must be relative to the current `base` directory